developer-friendly/blog/docs/posts/0007-oidc-authentication.md

 Before we move on to the GitHub side, let's also create a sample secret in the AWS Parameter Store so that we can later fetch that value for testing.

-We would also create the necessary GitHub Variables to be used inside the CI workflow definition later on.
+We would also create the necessary GitHub Variables[^10] to be used inside the CI workflow definition later on.

 ```hcl title="versions.tf" hl_lines="13-16 20-22"